Laird v. Tatum: Participation by Justice Rehnquist

 The dismissal of the case was made possible by the timely nomination by Richard Nixon of Assistant Attorney General William Rehnquist to the Supreme Court.
-Rehnquist had previously testified to Senator Sam Ervin's committee that there were no "serious constitutional problems with respect to collecting data or keeping under surveillance persons who are merely exercising their right of a peaceful assembly or petition to redress a grievance."
+Rehnquist had previously testified to Senator Sam Ervin's committee that there were no 'serious constitutional problems with respect to collecting data or keeping under surveillance persons who are merely exercising their right of a peaceful assembly or petition to redress a grievance.'
 He further stated that he felt that Laird v.
 Tatum should be dismissed on the procedural ground that the plaintiffs lacked standing to sue.
-Yet he later refused to recuse himself from the case as legal ethicists almost unanimously agreed that he should.
-After a petition for rehearing was filed based on his participation, Rehnquist issued a memorandum stating that the attack on his impartiality was essentially a criticism of his conservative judicial philosophy, and there had been no actual bias towards the litigant.
+Yet he later refused to recuse himself from the case though legal ethicists almost unanimously agreed that he should.
+After a petition for rehearing was filed based on his participation, Rehnquist issued a memorandum stating that the attack on his impartiality was essentially a criticism of his conservative judicial philosophy and that there had been no actual bias towards the litigant.